mkingo/insta-request-headers/README.md

 ```
 npm install
 ```
-- run the server.js file for connecting with the database in your local machine
+- run the server.js file for connecting with the database in your local machine and where database is named testDB and collection is named headers.

 ```
 node ./server.js